Toronto Food: A Destination Guide Of Where To Eat

 Banh Mi Boys – two locations

-I’m sure there’s cheaper and “more authentic” banh mi at some Vietnamese cafe but Banh Mi Boys is great.
-It’s centrally located and it’s tasty.
+There is probably cheaper or more authentic banh mi at some Vietnamese cafe but I like Banh Mi Boys.
+It’s centrally located and delicious.
 My friends and I ordered the kimchi fries, a pork belly bao, and a kalbi banh mi.
-Is it obvious I love pork?

 Burgers Priest – many locations even in Edmonton and Hamilton now

-When I was in Toronto in 2013 I tried out The Burgers Priest.
-I heard the guy wanted to make a burger similar to In n Out…they even have a secret menu.
-I like them!
+From what I heard, the owner wanted to make a burger that was similar to In n Out.
+They even have a secret menu.
+I like burgers and I’m a fan!

 California Sandwiches – several locations